-We love all types of camping — from backpacking to glamping, roof top tents to Jeep campers, campervans to compact RVs.
+We love all types of camping — from backpacking to glamping, rooftop tents to 4×4 campers, campervans to compact RVs.

 Every camper has their own style that suits them.
 Some like to go rugged, while others prefer more creature comforts.

-If you’re looking for the style of camping that’s the biggest crowd pleaser, look no further than Jeep camping with a hard shell roof top tent.
+If you’re looking for the style of camping that’s the biggest crowd-pleaser, look no further than camping in a hard shell roof top tent.

-Overland Discovery’s Jeep campers with built-in rooftop tents have their own special set of perks that make them a blast for both overlanding and car camping.
+Adding a rooftop tent to your vehicle has its own special set of perks that make them a blast for both overlanding and car camping.

-Below are 7 reasons why a rooftop tent is more fun, comfortable, and easy-to-use than a traditional tent — and why 2021 should be your year to try out a Jeep camper rental.
+Below are 7 reasons why a rooftop tent is more fun, comfortable, and easy to use than a traditional tent — and why 2021 should be your year to get a rooftop tent!

 1. READY, SET, CAMP

-Jeep campers are super easy to set up, saving you time every time you stop for the night.
-With our team’s instruction and our interactive orientation videos, you’ll be able to quickly set up for the night at each stop along your road trip.
+Rooftop tents are super easy to set up, saving you time every time you stop for the night.
+With little to no effort or prior camping experience, you’ll be able to quickly set up your tent for the night at each stop along your road trip.

-The built-in rooftop tents are designed to quickly pop up in minutes, with a cushy built-in mattress.
+Most hardshell rooftop tents are designed to quickly pop up in minutes, with a cushy built-in mattress.
 That means you won’t waste time pumping up a sleeping mat or inflatable mattress.
+Softshell rooftop tents can take a little bit longer to set up, but they are still a breeze compared to ground tents.

 Anyone who has spent time trying to set up a traditional tent knows it’s not always easy, especially at the end of the day as the sun starts to set.
 And on a road trip, if you’re moving from campsite to campsite, setting up and breaking down camp can be a drag.

-With a roof top tent, you can leave your bedding in the tent, even when it’s closed, making setting up and breaking down camp a total breeze.
+With a rooftop tent, you can typically leave your bedding in the tent, even when it’s closed.
+This makes setting up and breaking down camp a total breeze.

-The rooftop tent also makes selecting your campsite easier, as you don’t have to worry as much about finding an even, rock-free area to set up your tent.
-And if you’re arriving at your campsite later in the evening, you can just park, pop open your tent, and crawl into a comfy bed.
+Having a rooftop tent also makes selecting your campsite easier.
+You don’t have to worry as much about finding an even, rock-free area to set up your tent.
+And if you’re arriving at your campsite later in the evening, you can just park, pop open your rooftop tent, and crawl into a comfy bed.

 2. GET ELEVATED